 Recipe for Breast Comfort while Breastfeeding

 - Create a blend of two drops Melrose, 2 drops Lavender, and 2 drops carrier oil.
 Rub this blend on your breasts, avoiding the nipples, twice a day.
 I got this recipe from Betsy Bosom’s Baby Book.

-- Other good things to try when dealing with clogged ducts are heat, massage, and frequent nursing.
+- Other good things to try when dealing with engorged breasts are heat, massage, and frequent nursing.

 Get started with essential oils

 The way I got started with essential oils, was with a premium starter kit from Young Living, which comes with 12 of the most commonly used oils + your diffuser (I recommend the Desert Mist which has an amazing candlelight flicker).

 It’s such a great value & provides you with everything you need to get started.
 You’ll get over $400 worth of product for only $165.
 You’ll get lots of reading material with your kit and you’ll also get access to our exclusive facebook community full of amazing resources like how to use each oil in your kit, which oils to avoid around kids or while pregnant/nursing, and all of the dilution ratios for individual oils.